ash-taylor/ash-taylor/README.md

 - 👋 Hi, I’m @ash-taylor
 - 👀 I’m interested in tech, aviation, travel, gaming and fitness.
-- 🌱 I’m currently an apprentice SDE working for AWS and studying towards a BSc (Hons) Digital Technology Solutions, learning TypeScript, NodeJS, JS, Python, React
+- 🌱 I’m an SDE working for AWS working with TypeScript, NodeJS, Python, JS, React

 <!---
 ash-taylor/ash-taylor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.